mochajs/mocha/docs/index.md

 ## Testing Mocha

-To run Mocha's tests, you will need GNU Make or compatible; Cygwin should work.
+To run Mocha's tests, just do the following:

 ```sh
 $ cd /path/to/mocha